0xTeoo/polinote/workers/video-worker/SETUP.md

 ## 🔄 Integration with Existing Codebase

-The video-worker is designed to work alongside the existing `video.factory.service.ts`:
+The video-worker is designed to work alongside the existing `video-factory.service.ts`:

 - **Similar functionality**: Both use `yt-dlp` for downloading and OpenAI APIs
 - **Different architecture**: Worker uses BullMQ for async processing vs direct API calls